Anthony Scaramucci Threatens to Sue Tufts Student Over Op-Ed in School Newspaper

 Carter noted that such legal threats often go nowhere — for instance Trump’s suit against the Times never materialized.

 However, there have already been consequences to Scaramucci’s legal threat.
 Tufts postponed his talk at the university, which was scheduled for Monday, until the “legal matters” are settled.
-“We’re disappointed that Mr. Scaramucci has taken this action,” university spokesman Patrick Collins said in the statement.
+“We’re disappointed that Mr. Scaramucci has taken this action,” university spokesperson Patrick Collins said in the statement.

 But the Mooch will not be silenced.
-In a series of tweets late on Sunday night he defended himself, explaining that no one questions his integrity and gets away with it – not even The Tufts Daily.
+In a series of tweets late on Sunday night, he defended himself, explaining that no one questions his integrity and gets away with it — not even The Tufts Daily.

 Comments